KonstantinBabichev/atlas/architecture-needs-and-solutions.md

-# Tech Solutions for FE
+# Architecture Needs and Solutions for the Atlas Application

 ---